-These four words frighten iOS and macOS developers with any CI system experience.
-Some of you might even have seen it while using Xcode itself but weren’t aware since Xcode hides those error codes from you.
+Xcodebuild exit code 65: for iOS and macOS developers with any CI system experience, these are frightening words.
+Some of you might not even be aware because Xcode hides those error codes from you.

 In order to prevent